bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

     * NonlinearGradientCorrection
 * Other timing, RF, contrast, spatial encoding and acceleration related parameters.

-**Important:** Depending** on the qMRI application, some of the constant metadata entries may be REQUIRED for the intended parameter estimation.
+> **IMPORTANT** Depending on the qMRI application, some of the constant metadata entries may be REQUIRED for the intended parameter estimation.
 Please see the REQUIRED `parent` fields column in the list of method-specific priority levels for qMRI metadata below.

-ii) The `child` JSON files MUST contain all the metadata entries that are subjected to at least one change between different runs of the same sequence.
+**Child:** The `child` JSON files MUST contain _all the metadata entries that are subjected to at least one change between different runs of the same sequence_.
 The metadata fields to be included in the `child` JSON files depend on the type qMRI application.

-The following table identifies method-specific priority levels for qMRI metadata:
+The following table identifies _method-specific priority levels for qMRI metadata_:

 | Grouping suffix             | REQUIRED `child` fields   | OPTIONAL `child` fields | REQUIRED `parent` fields | OPTIONAL `parent` fields |
 | :-------------------------- | :---------------- | :--------------| :--------------| :--------------|